boatd/boatd/readme.md

 General architecture
 -----------

-Boatd runs as the manager for a boat control system, granting graceful startup, telemetry, logging and a built in simulator.
+Boatd is designed to be the manager for a boat control system, granting graceful startup, telemetry, logging and a built in simulator.

 There are two main components of a system written using `boatd`: